Isometric Invariant Quantification of Gaussian Divergence over Poincare Disc: Introduction

-The objective of this work is to present a geometric relationship between the spherical squared-Hellinger distance -- commonly used in information theory, machine learning and artificial intelligence -- and a hyperbolic isometric invariant of the \Poincare disc under the action of the general \Mobius group.
-This spherical-hyperbolic duality motivates us to propose the $\mathcal{L}^{2}$-embedded hyperbolic isometric invariant as an alternative way to quantify divergence between two Gaussian probability measures.
-We shall keep this note reasonably concise towards communicating a geometric connection as a contribution to information theory.
-To the best of our knowledge, the most relevant observation was drafted in \cite{9}, which we shall formalise, deepen and extend hereafter.
+The main objective of this work is twofold: (i) present a geometric relationship between the spherical squared-Hellinger distance -- commonly used in machine learning and artificial intelligence -- and a hyperbolic isometric invariant of the \Poincare disc under the action of the general \Mobius group, and (ii) provide a closed-form equation for the proposed $\mathcal{L}^{2}$-embedded statistical divergence measure.
+More specifically, motivated by the spherical-hyperbolic geometric duality, we propose an $\mathcal{L}^{2}$-embedded hyperbolic isometric invariant as an alternative way to quantify statistical divergence between two Gaussian probability measures.
+We shall keep this note reasonably concise as a theoretical contribution to statistical information theory and machine learning, and leave its applications using real data for future.
+To the best of our knowledge, the most relevant observation was drafted in \cite{9}, which we shall formalise, deepen and generalise hereafter.

-For the rest of this paper, consider a measurable space $(\Omega,\F)$ endowed with probability measures $\P$ and $\Q$.
-For our purposes, $\P$ and $\Q$ are Gaussian measures hereafter.
-Using the language of measure theory, the squared-Hellinger distance between $\P$ and $\Q$ (see \cite{aa1}), which we shall denote as $\Phi(\P,\Q)$, is given by the following:
+For the rest of this paper, consider a measurable space $(\Omega,\F)$ endowed with probability measures $\P$ and $\Q$ that are absolutely continuous with respect to the Lebesgue measure $\mathbb{L}$.
+To minimize notational burden, we shall omit explicit reference to $\mathbb{L}$ and local coordinates, using the shorthand $\dd\mathbb{P}$ (and $\dd\mathbb{Q}$) directly to represent the Radon-Nikodým density $\frac{\dd\mathbb{P}}{\dd\mathbb{L}}$ (and $\frac{\dd\mathbb{Q}}{\dd\mathbb{L}}$) under the integral sign.
+For our purposes, $\P$ and $\Q$ are Gaussian measures.
+Using the language of measure theory, the squared-Hellinger distance between $\P$ and $\Q$ (see \cite{aa1}), which we denote as $\Phi(\P,\Q)$, is given by

 We are now in position to present our main statement before providing the details in the next section. \begin{proposal} Define $\Psi(\P,\Q)$ as follows: